Betuuxxii/Turtlebot/README.md

 The local planner also has its own parameters.
 These parameters will be different depending on the local planner you use.
 These parameters are set in a YAML file they include Robot Configuration Parameter, Goal Tolerance parameters, Forward simulation parameters The list of all these parameters can be found on the move base documentation site.
 We previously spoke about the global costmap as being used by the global planner in the same way, the local planner also makes use of a costmap called the local costmap, in order to calculate local plans.
 It is important to Note that the obstacle layer uses different plugins for the local costmap and the global costmap.
 For the local costmap, it uses the costmap 2d::ObstacleLayer, and for the global costmap it uses the costmap 2d::VoxelLayer.
 The obstacle layer is in charge of the marking and clearing operations.
-There is one last parameter files related to both the global and local costmaps that we ded not discuss, that is the common costmap parameter file.
+There is one last parameter files related to both the global and local costmaps that we did not discuss, that is the common costmap parameter file.
 It configuration is used for both the previously mentioned costmaps.

 #### Recovery Behaviors